Best NFL odds at NJ online sportsbooks

 The odds are generally based on proprietary algorithms employed by the sportsbooks.
 But certain props and alternative bets are also available live.

 You can’t exactly line up at a betting window to do this kind of wagering.
 Things change too fast.
-So, the best way to get in the in-play wagering game is via NJ mobile sports betting.
+So, the best way to get in the in-play wagering game is with an NJ sportsbook app.

 Things happen fast and players need to focus on the game and the changing odds to get in on bets that may only be available for a few seconds at a time.
 Since the odds change after almost every play it can add a level of excitement to watching any NFL game, even a blowout.